danbev/learning-iot/doc/bluetooth.md

 So this gives 79 1MHz channels which are the channels used for FHSS which hops at 1600/second (which should give 625 micro seconds per hop).

+For devices to be able to communicate they all have to transmit and receive using the same frequency (at the same time and with frequency hoping in mind).

 Uses Time Division Multiplexing (TDM) where the master has time slots where it communicates with slaves.
 It is after each such time slot that the frequency hopping takes place.